Tullio Bassi

-Tullio Bassi (Ravenna, Romagna, 1937) is an Italian violin maker.
+Tullio Bassi (born 1937 in Ravenna, Romagna) is an Italian violin maker.
 He made instruments for members of a number of renowned orchestras.
 He studies and follows the techniques of the renowned luthier, Antonio Stradivari.

 He is a self-taught violin maker, coming from a family of cabinet-makers, who developed a passion for classical musical instruments and experimenting in the fabrication of string instruments, progressively becoming a luthier.

 Career

-In the late 60's he made his first classical guitar, participating in a local contest in Bagnacavallo where he ranked third.
+In the late 60's, he made his first classical guitar, participating in a local contest in Bagnacavallo where he ranked third.

 In the 1970s, he began constructing violins and other instruments.

 In the last five decades, he has made guitars, violins, violas and cellos, with the methods of old luthiers as described in The secrets of Stradivari.

 He maintained and followed ancient techniques, with a no-compromise approach in the respect of timing schedules for each phase of the manufacturing process and following the original execution methods.
 He used the same elements and materials as the ancient Italian luthiers.

-His target is to preserve the integrity of the old Italian art and culture in violin making and maintenance and share this knowledge to younger generations.
+His target is to preserve the integrity of the old Italian art and culture in violin making and maintenance and share this knowledge with younger generations.
 A public exhibition of his instruments was held in 2012 in the main square of the city of Ravenna by La Cassa Bank Foundation.